-In 1965, Hodge Lifetime created its first equity release plan, making them the longest established provider in the UK.
+In 1965, Hodge Lifetime launched its first equity release plan, making them the longest established provider in the UK.
 Julian Hodge Bank Limited is the product provider2.
-As one of the oldest providers, they’ve built up an excellent equity release market.
-They’ve created a superb retirement mortgage range to go with the traditional lifetime mortgage plans.
+As one of the oldest providers, they’ve built up an excellent range of equity release products and an established customer base.
+They’ve created a superb retirement mortgage range to go with their traditional lifetime mortgage plans.

 Hodge Lifetime provides an interest-only mortgage plan requiring monthly interest payments.
-The rest of the loan must be paid back when you pass away or need long term medical care.
+The rest of the loan must be paid back when you pass away or move into long term care.

 - Just Retirement

-Extremely popular in the post-retirement marketplace, they are excellent in giving retirement income in the form of annuities.
-They’ve also started lending cash through equity release plans or schemes.
+Extremely popular in the post-retirement marketplace, they’re known for their excellent range of annuities.
+They’ve also started lending cash through equity release plans.

 Let me tell you:

-Just Retirement also has its equity release model, which has proved to be one of their strengths.
-Not only do they lend money, but they also fund other company’s equity release plans.
-Their equity release plans include a wide range of traditional lifetime mortgages; drawdown lifetime mortgages, interest-only lifetime mortgages, lump-sum equity plans, and enhanced equity release plans.
+Just Retirement has a unique equity release model, which has proved to be one of its core strengths.
+Not only do they lend money directly to borrowers, but they also fund other company’s equity release plans.
+Their equity release plans include a wide range of traditional lifetime mortgages, including drawdown lifetime mortgages, interest-only lifetime mortgages, lump-sum equity plans, and enhanced equity release plans.

-LV, or Liverpool Victoria, is known as a mutual society and was created in 1843.
-They work primarily for working-class people.
-They offer a range of equity release plans such as drawdown lifetime mortgages and lump-sum schemes.
-You can get equity release on your primary residence, your secondary residence and your holiday home.
+LV, or Liverpool Victoria, is known as a mutual society and was established in 1843.
+Their target market is working-class people to whom they offer a range of equity release plans such as drawdown lifetime mortgages and lump-sum schemes.
+With this versatile provider, you can get equity release on your primary residence, your secondary residence, and your holiday home.

 - Legal & General

-They’re also a household name and joined the lifetime mortgage field in 20155.
-They have two options for lifetime mortgage: L&G Income Lifetime Mortgage and L&G Flexible Lifetime Mortgages.
+They’re also a household name and joined the lifetime mortgage industry in 2015.
+They have two lifetime mortgage options: the L&G Income Lifetime Mortgage and the L&G Flexible Lifetime Mortgage.

 • L&G Flexible Lifetime Mortgages

-You get colour-coded to indicate the amount of money you can borrow according to your property’s value (LTV).
+You get colour-coded based on the amount of money you can borrow according to your property’s value (LTV).
 For example, “Flexible Pink.”
-Furthermore, the amount of interest you’ll pay will depend on the LTV.
+The amount of interest you’ll pay will depend on the LTV.

 All these are drawdown plans that L&G offer.
 With these, you’ll be able to borrow a minimum amount of £10,000.
 The “Flexible” mortgages range allows voluntary repayments which give you up to 10% of what you borrowed annually, but you won’t be penalised.